iWinston/typeorm-plus/docs/supported-platforms.md

 For an example how to use TypeORM in Cordova see [typeorm/cordova-example](https://github.com/typeorm/cordova-example) and for Ionic see [typeorm/ionic-example](https://github.com/typeorm/ionic-example). **Important**: For use with Ionic, a custom webpack config file is needed!
 Please checkout the example to see the needed changes.

 ## React Native
-TypeORM is able to on React Native apps using the [react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) plugin.
+TypeORM is able to run on React Native apps using the [react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) plugin.
 For an example see [typeom/react-native-example](https://github.com/typeorm/react-native-example).

 ## Expo